|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 If you now take a handful of nails and place them through the centre of the coil, you will see that the current is increased many times - the magnetic field is now more concentrated because the steel nails make a better magnetic path than air.

-The ability of a substance to carry a magnetic field is called permeability, and different materials have differing permeabilities.
-Some are optimised in specific ways for a particular requirement - for example the cores used for a switching transformer are very different from those used for normal 50/60Hz mains transformers.
+The ease with which any material can carry a magnetic field is called permeability (or more correctly, initial permeability), and different materials have differing permeabilities.
+Some are optimised in specific ways for a particular requirement - for example the cores used for a switchmode power supply transformer are very different from those used for normal 50/60Hz mains transformers.

 As well as permeability, magnetic cores (with the exception of air) have a maximum magnetic flux they can handle without saturation.
 In this context, saturation means the same as in most others - when a towel is saturated, it can hold no more water, and when a magnetic core is saturated, it can carry no more magnetic flux.
 At this point, the magnetic field is no longer changing, so current is not induced into the winding.